In this series I'd like to share my thoughts about React, its story, ecosystem, and some peculiarities

 it should be useful to discuss a thing or two.
 As always, I'm going to drop some medical doses of

 skepticism.
 Which never hurts in the atmosphere of excitement about frameworks and everything.

 What is React? to begin with.
-Most developers will tell you, without a second of delay, that it's a "view library".
-The current positioning is clear:
+Most developers will tell you, without a second of delay, that it's

 - Represent an unfinished, blank state application.
 A blueprint.